snowplow-archive/dev-environment/README.md

 # dev-environment

-Vagrant based general purpose development environment with Ansible playbooks to install common frameworks (e.g. JVM / SBT / Ruby RVM / Python VirtualEnv etc.
+[Vagrant] [vagrant]-based Snowplow development environment with [Ansible] [ansible] playbooks to install common tools, including:

+* The JVM ecosystem
+* Ruby
+* Postgres

 ## Installation

+### Dependencies

+To use this development environment, you need to have [Vagrant] [vagrant] and [VirtualBox] [virtualbox] installed.

+The environment should work fine on Linux / Mac / Windows hosts.

+We also recommend installing vagrant-vbguest to prevent the VirtualBox Guest Additions from getting out of sync:

+	$ vagrant plugin install vagrant-vbguest

+### Running from Vagrant

-First, clone the repo
+First, clone the repo:

 	$ git clone git@github.com:snowplow/dev-environment.git
 	$ cd dev-environment

-We recommend installing [vagrant-vbguest](git@github.com:snowplow/dev-environment.git) (to ensure that the VM guest addition match those installed on Virtual Box on the host):

-	$ vagrant plugin install vagrant-vbguest

-Now you can build the VM
+Now you can build the VM:

 	$ vagrant up

-And SSH into it...
+And SSH into it:

-	$ vagrant SSH
+	$ vagrant ssh

+### Installing software

-The guest VM has ansible installed.
-This means you can run the different playbooks directly e.g.
+The guest VM has Ansible installed.
+This means you can run the different [Ansible playbooks] [ansible-playbooks] directly, thus:

-	ansible-playbook /vagrant/ansible-playbooks/playbook-name.yaml --inventory-file=/vagrant/home/ansible/ansible_hosts --connection=local
+	ansible-playbook /vagrant/ansible-playbooks/{{PLAYBOOK_NAME}}.yaml --inventory-file=/vagrant/home/ansible/ansible_hosts --connection=local

-For example, to run the 'basic-necessities' playbook:
+For example, to run the 'bare-necessities' playbook:

-	ansible-playbook /vagrant/ansible-playbooks/basic-necessities.yaml --inventory-file=/home/vagrant/ansible_hosts --connection=local
+	ansible-playbook /vagrant/ansible-playbooks/bare-necessities.yaml --inventory-file=/home/vagrant/ansible_hosts --connection=local

 To install the Ruby environment: